niloymazumderIO/CX_NextGen_Framework/README.md

 ## Some benefits of using the framework are:

 * Less maintenance
-* More reusability of code
+* More usability of code
 * Data-driven capability
 * Easy configurable parallel execution
 * Descriptive report